AI Quick Start

 1. Confirm prerequisites#

-You need an Accelerate-connected WordPress site, an authenticated administrator or integration user, and an AI client that can call MCP or REST tools.
+You need an Accelerate-connected WordPress site running WordPress 6.9 or later, an administrator or integration user, and an AI client that can call MCP or REST tools.

-Begin with a read-only ability before granting write or destructive permissions.
+Start with a read-only ability before granting anything more:

 {